Live Your Best Life: Start Building Credit Now

 MYTH: Those outrageous annual fees add up.

-FACT: Some starter cards, like the Petal Visa Card (which is issued by WebBank, Member FDIC), have no annual or late fees.
-Just keep in mind that if you carry a balance, there are interest charges with a variable APR between 14.74% and 25.74%.
+FACT: Some starter cards, like the, have no annual fees.
+Just keep in mind that if you carry a balance, there are interest charges for most credit cards, which can be variable APR between 10% and 30% or more.
 But as long as you pay your full balance every month, you won’t pay any extra.

 MYTH: Credit card companies want you to irresponsibly spend.